Menu

 Bucklers Hard Village England - 22 Top-Rated Tourist Attractions & Things to do in England - Planet Travel Advisor

 Buckler's Hard Village is a picturesque and historic village located on the banks of the Beaulieu River in the New Forest National Park.
-The village is known for its fascinating maritime history and is home to a range of attractions and activities that provide a unique and engaging visitor experience.
+The village is known for its fascinating maritime history and is home to various attractions and activities that provide a unique and engaging visitor experience.

 Visitors to Buckler's Hard Village can also take a stroll around the village's charming streets and alleys, which are lined with historic buildings, including the 18th-century shipwright's cottages and the village's historic pub, The Master Builder's House Hotel.
 The village also offers a range of walking trails and cycle paths that allow visitors to explore the beautiful surrounding countryside.